Neuro-evolutionary evidence for a universal fractal primate brain shape: Discussion

 Empirically, the main result of this paper is the demonstration of a universal self-similar scaling (Eqn.~\ref{eq:scaling}) for primate, and presumably mammalian cortices.
-There are two aspects of this universality: First that for each and every cortex the value of $K$ \textit{remains} the same for all scales as one removes substructures smaller than a varying length scale (or equivalently, that the fractal dimension is almost exactly $2.5$ in all cases).
+There are two aspects of this universality: first that for each and every cortex the value of $K$ \textit{remains} the same for all scales as one removes substructures smaller than a varying length scale (or equivalently, that the fractal dimension is almost exactly $2.5$ in all cases).
 Second, that the value of $K$ for the cortices of different species is approximately the same, as previously observed (Eqn.~\ref{eqn1_scalinglaw}) across species \citep{science2015} and individuals \citep{pnas2016}.
-One could imagine a set of shapes for which one but not the other aspect of the universality in $K$ holds true.
+One could imagine a set of objects for which one but not the other aspect of the universality in $K$ holds true.
 However, the fact that both universalities hold true is significant.
 It suggests the existence of a single highly conserved mechanism for cortical folding, operating on all length scales self-similarly with only a few morphological degrees of freedom.
 It also hints at the possibility of deriving cortical scaling from some variational principle.
-Finally, this dual universality is also a more stringent test for existing and future models of cortical gyrification mechanisms, and one that moreover is applicable to individual cortices.
+Finally, this dual universality is also a more stringent test for existing and future models of cortical gyrification mechanisms at relevant scales, and one that moreover is applicable to individual cortices.
+For example, any models that explicitly simulate a cortical surface as an output could be directly coarse-grained with our method and the morphological trajectories can be compared with those of actual human and primate cortices.
+The simulated cortices would only be `valid' in terms of the dual universality, if it also produces the same morphological trajectories.\footnote{Note, we do not suggest to directly compare coarse-grained brain surfaces with actual biological brain surfaces.
+As we noted earlier, the coarse-grained brain surfaces are an output of our algorithm alone and are not to be directly/naively likened to actual brain surfaces, e.g. in terms of the location or shape of the folds.
+Our comparisons here between coarse-grained brains and actual brains is purely on the level of morphometrics across the whole cortex.}